-- 5.1 University approved text matching software (software that searches for text in work submitted to it that matches text contained in its databases to aid the detection of plagiarism) may be used for students taking undergraduate modules or postgraduate modules. - 5.2 Schools that make use of University approved text matching software shall:
+5.1 University approved text matching software (software that searches for text in work submitted to it that matches text contained in its databases to aid the detection of plagiarism) may be used for students taking undergraduate modules or postgraduate modules.

-5.2.1 appoint a University approved text matching software specialist (a member of academic staff who shall be familiar with the use of approved text matching software and the interpretation of its reports);

-5.2.2 monitor its use for equality impact assessment.

-5.4 Schools may submit module batches into the University approved text matching software.
-Where Schools elect to use the University's approved text-matching software in this way to screen student submissions they shall ensure that:

-5.4.1 Students are informed in advance of the assessments that will be subject to batch screening using the University's approved text-matching software;

-5.4.2 An originality report is generated for all student submissions for the assessment in question, not just a sample of students from the cohort;

-5.4.3 Staff involved in marking assessments which are subject to batch screening should access the training provided in the use of the University approved text-matching software.

-5.5 In cases where assessments are subject to batch screening, students on the module in question shall:

-5,5,1 have access to the use of the University approved text matching software so that they can generate an originality report on a draft of their assessment prior to the submission deadline;

-5.5.2 be provided with training by the Schools' Plagiarism Officer on how to access the University approved test matching software, how to generate an originality report of their draft submissions prior to the submission deadline and how to interpret and act on the information contained in the originality report;

-5.5.3 have access to online guidance resources that address 5.5.2 above.
+- 5.2 Schools that make use of University approved text matching software shall: - 5.2.1 appoint a University approved text matching software specialist (a member of academic staff who shall be familiar with the use of approved text matching software and the interpretation of its reports): - 5.2.2 monitor its use for equality impact assessment. - 5.3 University approved text matching software may not be used for the purposes of screening any parts of the dissertation or research work of postgraduate research students except where this is explicitly approved via a concession request submitted via the Postgraduate Research Service to the Academic Director of Research Degree Programmes, for example in certain cases of alleged misconduct in research. - 5.4 Schools may submit module batches into the University approved text matching software.
+Where Schools elect to use the University's approved text-matching software in this way to screen student submissions they shall ensure that: - 5.4.1 Students are informed in advance of the assessments that will be subject to batch screening using the University's approved text-matching software; - 5.4.2 An originality report is generated for all student submissions for the assessment in question, not just a sample of students from the cohort; - 5.4.3 Staff involved in marking assessments which are subject to batch screening should access the training provided in the use of the University approved text-matching software. - 5.5 In cases where assessments are subject to batch screening, students on the module in question shall: - 5,5,1 have access to the use of the University approved text matching software so that they can generate an originality report on a draft of their assessment prior to the submission deadline; - 5.5.2 be provided with training by the Schools' Plagiarism Officer on how to access the University approved test matching software, how to generate an originality report of their draft submissions prior to the submission deadline and how to interpret and act on the information contained in the originality report: - 5.5.3 have access to online guidance resources that address 5.5.2 above.